wynnlone/MMF2021/README.txt

 ### this eft represents large and mid-sized companies in Canada.

 ### EFA: iShares MSCI EAFE ETF
-### tracks the investment results of an index composed of large- and mid-capitalization developed market equities, excluding the U.S. and Canada.
+### track the investment results of an index composed of large- and mid-capitalization developed market equities, excluding the U.S. and Canada.
+### this etf represents a broad range of companies in Europe, Australia, Asia, and the Far East.

 ### VGK: Vanguard FTSE Europe Index Fund ETF Shares
+### tracks the performance of the FTSE Developed Europe All Cap Index, which measures the investment return of stocks issued by companies located in the major markets of Europe.
+### this etf represents stocks of companies located in Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy,  the Netherlands, Norway, Portugal, Spain, Sweden, Switzerland, and the United Kingdom.

 ### IOO: iShares Global 100 ETF
+### tracks the investment results of an index composed of 100 large-capitalization global equities.
+### this etf represents a broad range of large international companies in developed and emerging markets.

 #2.
 Governmet Bond
 ### SHY: iShares 1-3 Year Treasury Bond ETF